hkadakia/prep/SD/Principles.md

 * Geographic distribution
   * deploying system components across multiple locations or data centers

-Fail-over
+**Fail-over**
-**Active-passive/Master-slave**: heartbeats are sent between the active and the passive server on standby.
+* Active-passive/Master-slave: heartbeats are sent between the active and the passive server on standby.
 If the heartbeat is interrupted, the passive server takes over the active's IP address and resumes service.
-**Active-active/master-master**: both servers are managing traffic, spreading the load between them.
+* Active-active/master-master: both servers are managing traffic, spreading the load between them.

-Cons of fail-over: More hardware & additional complexity.
+__Cons of fail-over__: More hardware & additional complexity.
 Potential for loss of data if active system fails.

 ### DNS